mewzy/take-home-exam/README.md

 5 - Go to localhost:3000 to see listings.
 You should see 12 listings.

-6 - Explore `./app/assets/javascripts/components/listings/listings_page.js.jsx` and the `applyFilter` function, that sends the filter parameters to the `listings_controller` via a post request to `/apply_filter`.
-See that when you click `Apply Filter`, the controller method `def filter` is hit.
+6 - Explore `./app/assets/javascripts/components/listings/listings_page.js.jsx` and the `applyFilter` function, that sends the filter parameters to the `listings_controller` via a `POST` request to `/apply_filter`.
+See that when you click `Apply Filter`, the controller method called `filter` is hit.

 7 - Write an efficient ActiveRecord query to return listings that pass the filters.
-Your code must be able to cover multiple filters at the same time.
+Your code must be able to cover multiple filters at the same time, in any order.
 Return an empty array if the results are empty.
-Your code should pass the following test:
+Your code should pass the following test (and work as expected with other filters).

 * filters['bedrooms'] = [2] (2+ beds) returns 9 listings
 * filters['bedrooms'] = [1,3] && filters['parking'] = true (1-3 beds and with parking) returns 6 listings
 * filters['bedrooms'] = [2] && filter['bathrooms'] = [2] (2+ beds and 2+ baths) returns 9 listings
-* filters['price'] = [700000, 200000] && filters['bedrooms'] = [3] (price between 200000 and 700000 and with 3+ beds) returns 3 listings
+* filters['price'] = [700000, 200000] && filters['bedrooms'] = [3] (price between 200,000 and 700,000 and with 3+ beds) returns 3 listings

 8 - Include a simple error handling to deal with query or other errors.
 Include an appropriate status code.
 Pass parameter `error_message` as message explaining the error.